JaidenAshmore/java-dynamic-sqs-listener/doc/how-to-guides/core/core-how-to-implement-a-custom-message-retrieval.md

 # Core - How to implement custom message retrieval logic

 The [MessageRetriever](../../../api/src/main/java/com/jashmore/sqs/retriever/MessageRetriever.java) handles the logic for how to get messages from the SQS Queue.
-This is the most commonly updated part of the library as this is where the most performance improvements could be utilised.
+This is the most complicated part of the library as this is where the most performance improvements could be utilised.

 ## Examples

 To learn how to create your own [MessageRetriever](../../../api/src/main/java/com/jashmore/sqs/retriever/MessageRetriever.java) it is useful to take a look at how they are built into the core library.
-It can be not as straight forward to do as it involves dealing with concurrency and is written in a non blocking fashion.
+It isn't  as straight forward to do as it involves dealing with handling concurrency and is written in a non-blocking programming style.
 The current core implementations can be found in the [retriever package](../../../core/src/main/java/com/jashmore/sqs/retriever).

 Once you have built your own retriever you can see how this can be integrated into the framework by looking in the [examples](../../../examples) directory